Kwanelehadeb/AWS-Re-Start-Journey/projects/AWS chatbot/Ec2Quizbot.md

 ---

 ## Ideas for improvements (where you can expand this project)
-If I continue this project, possible next steps include:
+If we continue this project, possible next steps include:
 - Add a Lambda backend to validate answers, keep score, or fetch dynamic questions.
 - Store results in DynamoDB for progress tracking and analytics.
 - Add more question banks and randomize questions for repeat practice.